docksal/docksal/docs/content/troubleshooting/common-issues.md

 ### How to Resolve

-Remove the conflicting export from `/etc/exports` (remove the non-docksal one), save the file, and run `fin vm restart` or `fin vm start` again.
+Remove the conflicting export from `/etc/exports` (remove the non-docksal one), save the file, and run `fin vm restart` or `fin system start` again.

 ## Issue 5.
 Conflicting Ports {#issue-05}